Land mines in the Falkland Islands: Initial efforts

 Initial demining efforts by British and Argentinian engineers began in the weeks following the British victory.
-The mine fields around Goose Green, site of a major engagement in the war, were cleared by the end of 1982.
-Accidents resulted in six deaths or serious injuries amongst the demining teams and, with many of the mine fields located in non-essential areas, the demining operation was halted in 1983, as the small benefit gained was not considered to be worth the risk.
-At this point some 20–25,000 land mines remained, split across 117 mine fields.
+The minefields around Goose Green, site of a major engagement in the war, were cleared by the end of 1982.
+Accidents resulted in six deaths or serious injuries amongst the demining teams and, with many minefields located in non-essential areas, the demining operation was halted in 1983, as the small benefit gained was not considered to be worth the risk.
+At this point some 20–25,000 land mines remained, split across 117 minefields.

-Many of the mines laid were well preserved and remained active and dangerous for decades.
-Around 80% of mines were in sandy or peat areas and so individual mines, which could have moved from the location originally laid, were hard to spot.
-The mine fields were signed and fenced, maps were issued and all visitors to the islands briefed on the dangers.
-As human access had been prevented to these areas they became de facto nature reserves, popular with Magellanic and gentoo penguins who were not heavy enough to trigger the mines.
-Native flora also thrived in the mine fields.
+Many of the mines laid were well preserved and remained dangerous for decades.
+Around 80% of mines were in sandy or peat areas, so individual mines, which could have moved from their original locations, were hard to spot.
+The minefields were signed and fenced, maps were issued and all visitors to the islands briefed on the dangers.
+As human access had been prevented to these areas they became de facto nature reserves, popular with Magellanic and gentoo penguins, which were too light to trigger the mines.
+Native flora also thrived in the minefields.
 The UK government stated that the socio-economic impact of the land mines on the Falklands was negligible.
 No civilians, not involved in mine clearing work, have ever been wounded by land mines in the Falklands.